eonist/eonist.github.io/_posts/_2020-02-21-think-about-problems-before-you-code.md

 <!--more-->
 # Things to consider:
 - Thinking about the problem / problems you have before you start to program a feature
-- Pseudo coding to uncover potential roadblocks with out getting too entangled with production code and its limitations etc
+- Pseudo coding to uncover potential roadblocks with out getting too entangled with production code and it's limitations etc
 - Iterating on the pseudo-code, even starting over, with the intimate knowledge of your first attempt
 - Programming in an isolated module with fake data
 - Slowly adding the module into the mothership code